anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

   * Acceleration capabilities
 * Profiles are offered to VNFs as an instance types with predefined compute flavors.
   * A particular set of options is an instance type
-  * Compute flavors: S, M, L
+  * Compute flavors: .tiny, .small etc as defined in [RM §4.2.1.1](../../../ref_model/chapters/chapter04.md#4211-predefined-compute-flavours)
-* VNF performance profiles, for which NFVI validations will support and be verified against, are defined as basic, network intensive, and compute intensive.
-Details for each of these profiles can be found in chapter 2.3.
+* NFVI performance profiles, for which NFVI validations will support and be verified against, are defined as basic and network intensive. <!-- , and compute intensive. --> Details for each of these profiles can be found in chapter 2.3.
 <p align="center"><img src="../figures/RC_NFVI_Profiles.png" alt="NFVI Profiles" title="NFVI Profiles" width="100%"/></p>
 <p align="center"><b>Figure:</b> NFVI Profiles</p>
 Targeted VNF Classes/Families for baseline measurements are described in chapter XXXX.